thejmazz/UofTBiohacks/static/src/markdown/faq.md

 ### Will there be food?

 Yes!
-Full meals, snacks and plenty of coffee will be provided!!
+Full meals, snacks and plenty of coffee will be provided!

-email us at bcbbiohacks2018@gmail.com if you have any dietary restrictions
+Email us at bcbbiohacks2018@gmail.com if you have any dietary restrictions

 ### Are there any prizes awarded?

 Yes!
-Prizes will be awarded for the different challanges based on submissions and presentations so put your best foot forward!!
+Prizes will be awarded for the different challenges based on submissions and presentations so put your best foot forward!

 ### Does registration guarantee a space at UofT BioHacks 2018?